arnaud-lb/vim-php-namespace/README.markdown

     autocmd FileType php noremap <Leader>u :call PhpInsertUse()<CR>

-Then, hitting `\u` in normal or insert mode will import the symbol under the cursor.
+Then, typing `\u` in normal or insert mode will import the symbol under the cursor.

 ``` php
 <?php